awsdocs/aws-systems-manager-user-guide/doc_source/sysman-patch-mw-console.md

      Service\-linked roles provide a secure way to delegate permissions to AWS services because only the linked service can assume a service\-linked role\.
 Additionally, AWS automatically defines and sets the permissions of service\-linked roles, depending on the actions that the linked service performs on your behalf\.
 **Note**
-If a service\-linked role has already been created for your account, choose **Use the service\-linked role for Systems Manager**\.
+If a service\-linked role has already been created for your AWS account, choose **Use the service\-linked role for Systems Manager**\.
    + **Use a custom service role**

      You can create a custom service role for maintenance window tasks if you want to use stricter permissions than those provided by the service\-linked role\.